jersou/gitlab-tree-ok-cache/README.md

-# Add "sub tree is ok in the past" job option, useful in monorepos ~= Idempotent job
+# Add "skip if sub tree is ok in the past" job option, useful in monorepos ~= Idempotent job

 ### Problem to solve